A stabilizer code model with non-invertible symmetries: Strange fractons, confinement, and non-commutative and non-Abelian fusion rules: The excited states

 Consider three zero flux excitations $f_1$, $f_2$ and $f_3$ forming a linear chain as shown in Fig. \ref{Fig:exc3a}.
 The trace of the corresponding projector $\mathcal{P}^d_{f_1,f_2,f_3}$ is $2^{2g}$ (see Appendix \ref{App:Trace}) implying that there is no internal degree of freedom for this zero flux cluster.
 These states are created via the product of $M_3$ supported on the two internal edges (i.e. that shared between $f_1$ and $f_2$ and that shared between $f_2$ and $f_3$, respectively) acting on one of the $2^{2g}$ groundstates.
 The conclusion is the same if these three adjacent zero flux states is L-shaped instead of being a linear chain.

-However, the case with four zero flux face excitations is more non-trivial.
+However, the case with four zero flux face excitations is less trivial.
 Consider four face excitations $f_1$, $f_2$, $f_3$ and $f_4$ forming a linear chain as shown in Fig. \ref{Fig:exc4a}.
-The rank of the corresponding projector $\mathcal{P}^d_{f_1,f_2,f_3,f_4}$ is $3 \times 2^{2g}$.
+The rank of the corresponding projector $\mathcal{P}^d_{f_1,f_2,f_3,f_4}$ is $3 \times 2^{2g}$ as shown in Appendix \ref{App:Trace}.
 The factor of $3$ can be accounted for by $3$ distinct operators as shown in Fig. \ref{Fig:exc4a}.

 Firstly, after the action of $M_1$ on an edge shared by two zero flux faces, the latter remain zero flux faces.
 Since $M_3 M_1 = -M_3 = M_3 M_1$, therefore $M_1$ acting on an edge where the action of $M_3$ is supported cannot create a new state. {Furthermore, acting with $M_1$ on any other internal edge of a zero flux face cannot change the eigenvalue (equal to zero) of the corresponding $B_f$ operator since one edge of the face, where $M_3$ acts, is already in the zero eigenstate of $M_2$.
 However, a new internal state of the defect may be generated by such an action.\footnote{Note that $M_1$ cannot act on any of the boundary edges of the orange defect region since that will excite the adjoining face outside the region to the $-1$ eigenvalue.
 This actually creates magnetic monopoles as discussed in detail in the following subsection.} The factor of $3$ in the degeneracy arises from the $3$ possible actions of $M_3$ and $M_1$ as shown in Fig. \ref{Fig:exc4a}.
 (The central internal edge can have identity, $M_1$ or $M_3$ acting on it while both the other two internal edges must support the action of $M_3$ so that four zero flux face excitations are created as shown in the figure.)
 Remarkably, a linear chain of four zero flux face excitations (with no vertex excitations) thus effectively acquires a spin $1$ internal degree of freedom.